 3 What is anti-racism?

-The term anti-racism can mean quite different things to people.
-Like many contested terms, how it is defined, understood – and what it represents – can invoke a range of different sentiments among people.
+The term anti-racism can mean different things to people.
+Like many contested terms, how it is defined, understood – and what it represents – can invoke a range of different responses.
 What immediately sprang to mind when you first saw the title of this course?
 Did it make you feel more or less curious about its content and coaching approach?
 Or perhaps sceptical or cautious about what the course may involve?

-The short video below helps to introduce these three key terms and how they can be applied to sport to further our understanding.
+Now watch the short video below which briefly introduces some of the key terms used in this course and considers how they can be applied to sport settings.

 Transcript